rayev2208/python2/README.md

-#these files are provided for programming technologies for math students
+# these files are provided for programming technologies for math students
+# for practice 2